International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_1_Business_Layer/3_1_3_Digital_Identities.md

 operational environment and core technical components.
 For data sharing and data exchange in the IDS, some preliminary actions and interactions are required.
-These are necessary for every participant, and involve the Certification Body, Evaluation Facilities, and the Dynamic Attribute Provisioning Service (DAPS).
+These are necessary for every participant, and involve the Certification Body, Evaluation Facilities, the Dynamic Attribute Provisioning Service (DAPS), and the Participant Information Service (ParIS).
 The figure below illustrates the roles and interactions required for issuing a digital identity in the IDS.

 ![ Interactions required for issuing a digital identity in the